The Soldier’s Tale

 Igor Stravinsky’s The Soldier’s Tale

 The nationally regarded Fulton Theatre and Lancaster Symphony Orchestra are proud to present Igor Stravinsky’s L’Histoire du Soldat (The Soldier’s Tale), which will stream through the FultonHD and LSO At Home virtual platforms.
-The virtual performance will be available for 30 days, beginning June 4 at 7 PM.
+The virtual performance will be available for 30 days, beginning June 4.

 The years marked by World War I and the Russian Revolution left Stravinsky isolated in Switzerland and in financial straits.
 The Soldier’s Tale, a theatre piece conceived and completed by Stravinsky and writer Charles-Ferdinand Ramuz in 1918, was an attempt to fix that.
 The work called for a small ensemble of musicians and actors and was designed to travel.
 While the premier proved successful, all hope of a financial blockbuster was crushed as the 1918 influenza pandemic swept the globe, canceling the tour.